ShreyPatel2005/SIH-2025/SETUP.md

 ### Option 2: MongoDB Atlas (Cloud) ✅ **CONFIGURED**

 Your MongoDB Atlas cluster is already configured!
-The application will connect to:
+The application will connect to the MongoDB URI specified in the `.env` file.

+The default connection string is:

 ```
 mongodb+srv://Shrey:gqW7H2aw8PBhTYAP@cluster0.q25cjkt.mongodb.net/ayush_terminology
 ```

-**No additional setup required** - the connection string is already configured in `server/config.js`.
+This string has been added to your `.env` file during setup.
+You can modify it if needed.

 ## Project Setup